masonmedia/jl_swup/README.md

 1. Multiple .htaccess redirects/301s are employed to point previous .html file extensions to .php, and then to remove .php extensions entirely for pretty urls.
 2. Consult Shu Wang on htaccess code (at top of .htaccess file) for countering %2fa malicious script injection via URL.

+## **.Development**

+1. **NOTE FOR LOCAL DEVELOPMENT**: Because `.php` extensions are removed, pages with not load locally.
+You'll have either add the extension manually in the browser, or add extensions back in during development.
+2. Mac has a built in php server: `$ php -S localhost:8000` (or use whichever port is desired).

 ## **dev.jaxx.io**